 And so it was, that we woke up early Sunday morning, the day after I spent all day ministering to a large group of ladies.
 Jerry got home late from DC that same day.
 Mom was leaving to travel with my sister.
 I saw Mom off and crawled back in bed.
 Almost immediately the tears began to flow.
 It did not take long for them to become full body sobs.

 Jerry, still lying in bed, gently asked me what was going on, did I know?
 I don’t recall what I said right then, but he held me as I wept.
 The truth was, I was done.
-I had given all empty-glass-3299156_1920my social, emotional, mental, physical and even spiritual reserves and I was empty.
+I had given all my social, emotional, mental, physical and even spiritual reserves and I was empty.
 I had no reserve to help myself or anyone else.

 With a deep level of compassion, and probably a little fear and trepidation on his part, Jerry calmly said, “It will be ok sweetheart, we’ll get through this together.”